No State License Required

 FeeAmount

-Electricians in Illinois earn less than the national average.
+Electricians in Illinois earn a median salary of $75,210, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Illinois handle projects with real cost variation by region — see what electrical work costs in Illinois.

 25th Percentile